cihanblt/buggy-react-ui/README.md

 https://cihanblt.github.io/buggy-react-ui/

-This is a react ui project.
+This is a react ui component lib which is bootstrap based.